 Researching Foreign Affairs Records, Part II: Getting Started

-Today’s blog is written by David Langbart.
-This is the second in a series of posts about conducting research in the records of agencies specifically responsible for U.S. foreign relations.
+This is the second post in a four-part series about conducting research in the records of agencies specifically responsible for U.S. foreign relations.
 It is derived from information on the NARA web pages devoted to that topic.
 The recommendations herein are applicable to other records, too.
-The first part is here.
+Please visit Part I, Part III, and Part IV.

 National Archives Reference Staff are committed to doing their best to get you to the records that you want to see.
 It is just as frustrating for NARA staff not to be able to help you as it is for you not to see the records you want.
 They need your help, however, in order to best assist you.